Gabbyton/CEMENTO/docs-src/source/user-guide-pages/drawing-basics.rst

 In Case You Missed It
 =====================

-The diagram above goes through all that you need to know to start making diagrams you can convert to ``.ttl`` files (Isn't that cool?); but in case it wasn't obvious, here is a summary of features you can leverage that ``CEMENTO`` will understand:
+The diagram above goes through all that you need to know to start making diagrams you can convert to RDF files (Isn't that cool?); but in case it wasn't obvious, here is a summary of features you can leverage that ``CEMENTO`` will understand:

 * **Term matching.**
     Any term and predicate you create will be matched with a term.
 Just make sure to use the right prefix.
 More details :ref:`here <term-matching>`.